Achievable logoAchievable logo

 Application

-The application is the most important source of information.
-It contains details the underwriter uses to determine an appropriate premium level.
-The questions are designed to build a complete picture of the applicant and to identify potential:
+The application is the most important source of underwriting information.
+It contains details that help the underwriter decide whether the risk is acceptable and what premium level is appropriate.
+The questions are designed to build a complete picture of the applicant, including any physical, moral, or morale hazards.

 Field underwriting is an initial risk assessment completed by insurance agents or producers during client interactions.
 It helps determine whether a client meets basic underwriting criteria before a formal application is submitted.
-This can save time and resources, improve the client experience, and reduce insurer risk.
+Field underwriting may include:

 • Gathering information